Cryptonit cryptocurrency platform review

 You can find the price of bitcoin by using the currency calculator on Cryptonit’s homepage — just enter how many euros or US dollars you want to sell.

 Typically, Cryptonit’s exchange rate is 2% to 3% below the mid-market rate.
-For example, if your US$10,000 is worth 9.051 BTC according to the mid-market rate, you may receive 8.832 BTC from Cryptonit.
+For example, if your $10,000 is worth 9.051 BTC according to the mid-market rate, you could receive 8.832 BTC from Cryptonit.

 What’s the cost of Cryptonit?

 To understand how much you’ll pay to make an international money transfer through Cryptonit, it’s helpful to know the steps you need to take:

 - You deposit fiat currency — US dollars or euros — into the Cryptonit platform.

 - You use the fiat currency to purchase bitcoin, depositing the bitcoin into your recipient’s digital wallet.

 - Your recipient sells the bitcoin for fiat currency.

 - Your recipient withdraws the bitcoin from Cryptonit (or another bitcoin platform).